 EAA Chapter 1044 is based at Mogollon Airpark (AZ82) located in the magnificent White Mountains of Eastern Arizona in Overgaard at approximately 6650′ msl.
 The Chapter has a very active homebuilder community with about a dozen aircraft in various stages of construction or refurbishment… everything from Experimental Super Cubs to Bearhawks to RVs to Rans.

 The Chapter schedules frequent breakfast fly-outs to nearby airports and several extended trips throughout the year.
 Events, including monthly Chapter meetings, can be found on the Events Calendar page on this Web site.
-The Chapter’s premiere event is its Annual Pancake Breakfast & Fly-In held each year in July.
+The Chapter’s premier event is its Annual Pancake Breakfast & Fly-In held late summer each year.
 As always, everyone is invited and welcome to attend any of our meetings, fly-outs or events.

 - To promote, encourage and facilitate recreational aviation activities that provide educational opportunities.

 - To cooperate with and assist governmental agencies in the development of programs relating to aviation activities.

 - To promote and encourage aviation safety in the design, construction, and operation of all types of aircraft.

 - To encourage and engage in research for the improvement and better understanding of aviation and the science of aeronautics.

 - To foster, promote, and encourage grass roots efforts relating to aviation research and development.

 - To foster closer fellowship among its members through exchange of ideas of mutual interest.